Rigdzin Düpa Sādhana

 ནང་སྒྲུབ་རིག་འཛིན་འདུས་པ་ནི༔ དབེན་ཞིང་ཉམས་དགའ་ས་ཕྱོགས་དམར༔ རྩི་ཤིང་ནགས་ཚལ་མེ་ཏོག་རྒྱས༔ བཀྲ་ཤིས་ཡིད་འོང་གནས་མཆོག་དེར༔ དཀྱིལ་འཁོར་མཆོད་པའི་ཡོ་བྱད་དང་༔ སྤྱན་གཟིགས་ལ་སོགས་བློ་དང་སྦྱར༔ བདེ་བའི་སྟན་ལ་བག་ཕབ་ནས༔ སྦྱོར་དངོས་རྗེས་གསུམ་ཚང་བ་ཡི༔ རྟེན་འབྲེལ་ཟབ་མོས་ཉམས་སུ་བླང་༔ ས་མ་ཡ༔

-To perform the inner practice of the Vidyādhara Assembly, go to a secluded and joyful place, somewhere with red features in the landscape and with orchards, forests, and flowers in bloom.
-In such an excellent place that is auspicious and pleasing, arrange the materials for offerings and decorations for the maṇḍala as desired.
-Relax and be seated on a comfortable seat.
-Then, with the profound interdependent circumstance of the preliminaries, the main part and the conclusion all complete, carry out the practice.
+To perform the inner practice of the Gathering of Vidyādharas, go to a secluded and delightful place, somewhere with red features in the landscape and with orchards, forests, and flowers in bloom.
+In a perfect setting like this, auspicious and inspiring, arrange the materials for offerings and the decorations for the maṇḍala as desired.
+Relax and settle on a comfortable seat.
+Then carry out the practice, with its profound interplay of each of the preliminaries, main part and conclusion.
 Samaya.

 དང་པོ་སྔོན་འགྲོའི་སྦྱོར་བ་ལ༔

-I. The Preliminary Activities
+I. The Preliminaries

-There are seven parts.
+There are seven sections:

 རྣམ་གྲངས་བདུན་ལས་དང་པོ་ནི༔